OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 When adding options to the .ini file, they must be added under the correct section to function.

-Currently the follow ini-file-only settings exist:
+Currently the following ini-file-only settings exist:

 Under `[playspaceSettings]` adding `showLogMatricesButton=true` will enable a button in the Offsets Tab that when pressed will write a section to the log file containing the current pose matrix data for tracked devices and universe settings.